lacunae173/TypeSound/README.md

 - Right click on tray icon to exit

 ### Compile note
-- Need to download SFML.Net package and manually copy dlls in extlibs folder into target folder
+- Need to download SFML.Net package and manually copy dlls in extlibs folder into target folder to compile with Visual Studio